IBM/dbb/Templates/JenkinsPipeline/README.md

 * SonarQube Analysis
 * Create UCD Component version

-This pipeline can be manually requested to set the *pipelineType* variable `preview` to run zAppBuild in preview mode.
+To run zAppBuild in preview mode, this pipeline can be manually requested with setting the *pipelineType* variable to `preview`.

 Overview of the pipeline: